equinor/ert/docs/source/creating_custom_jobs.rst

   PROD6: 2
   PROD7: 1

-Where you can see the group has been correctly shifted to the front.
+where you can see the group has been correctly shifted to the front.

 This can be expanded by loading both ``well_priorities`` and ``first_wells`` from files or from input arguments of the job.

-Highest priority in group Nth
+Highest priority in Nth spot
 -----------------------------

 In this example, we want to always put the highest priority well from a group of wells on spot ``N`` in the order.
 So the highest priority well could be pushed down to spot ``N``.
-Note that ``N`` will be zero-indexed in this example, so if we want to give a well the top spot ``N = 0``
+Note that ``N`` will be zero-indexed in this example, so if we want to give a well the top spot, ``N = 0``.

 Given a priority_number and a list of candidates: